Takashiidobe/notes/src/books/the-daily-stoic/january.md

 > God in things great and small---your aim is to learn and diligently
 > practice all these things.
 Why then don't you complete the work, if
 > you have the right aim and I have both the right aim and right
 > preparation?
-What is missing? \...
+What is missing? ...
 The work is quite feasible, and is
-> the only thing in our power. \...
+> the only thing in our power. ...
 Let go of the past.
 We must only
 > begin.
 Believe me and you will see.
 >
 > EPICTETUS, DISCOURSES, 2.19.29--34

-It is important to begin the work of learning for life \-- those who don\'t exert themselves will never start the path to improvement.
+It is important to begin the work of learning for life -- those who don't exert themselves will never start the path to improvement.
 It is important to realize that the first step is to gain the means with which to start, and then to begin.